Weyaaron/nvim-training/Readme.md

 # Goals
 - Ease of use.
 Starting a session should be seamless.
+The UI should not get in the way.
-- Fast and flow-inducing: There should be no waiting time between tasks and as little friction between tasks as possible.
+- Fast and flow-inducing.
+There should be no waiting time between tasks and as little friction between tasks as possible.
-- Community-driven: Adding new tasks is encouraged, both by providing the interfaces and the documentation required.
+- Community-driven.
+Adding new tasks is encouraged, both by providing the interfaces and the documentation required.
+- Customizable.
+Task should be switched on and off with ease and the difficulty should be adjustable.

 # Non-Goals
 - Implement puzzles.
 A solution to the current task should be obvious and small, at most a few keystrokes on a vanilla setup.
 - Competing with others.
 Your progress matters to you, not to others.
-- Provide help/guides on how to solve a particular task
+- Provide help/guides on how to solve a particular task.
+Basic familiarity with vim is assumed.
 - Constrain the user on how to solve a particular task

 It is loosely inspired by https://first20hours.github.io/keyzen-colemak/